-For the EPO, the counts relate to pendency until a final action by the examining division (decisions to grant or refuse, withdrawals, abandonments) during the reporting year.
-This is the median time elapsed from the date on which the application enters the substantive examination phase to the date of the final action.
-This definition was adjusted in this report to indicate how long the substantive examination takes after the applicant has confirmed his request for substantive examination.
+For the EPO, the counts relate to pendency until a final decision by the examining division (decisions to grant or refuse) during the reporting year.
+This is the median time elapsed from the date on which the application enters the substantive examination, once the request for examination has been completed, to the date of the decision by the examining division.